secretfader/telecast/Readme.md

 Simple, powerful file uploads for Node.js applications.
 Configure once, and upload from anywhere in your application.

+Telecast sets the standard for upload managers by allowing you to:

+* Configure the directory and provider where file uploads are stored once, and use that location anywhere in your application

+* Forget writing ```mkdirp``` commands, even when streaming, while writing to your local filesystem.

+* Upload to multiple cloud storage providers (even at the same time) for redundancy.

+* Interact with those providers through the *one true interface for file transfer*... a.k.a.
+Node Streams.

+* Seamlessly integrate streaming multipart-parsers (like [Busboy](http://github.com/mscdex/busboy)) into your application with little or no hassle.

 ## Usage

 ### Uploading